 Just like the rest of the fields, you can sort the user list by the number of quiz attempts and passes.
 You can also filter the user list by any of these fields:

-Search the LearnDash students by passed quizzes
+Search and filter the LearnDash students who have passed a quizzes

 Users Insights also provides two additional filters that allow you to segment the user list by the quizzes that they have (or not) passed.
 As its name suggests, the “Has Passed Quiz” filter will list only the users that have passed the selected quiz.

-The “Has not passed quiz” filter on the other hand, will list the students that have not passed the selected quiz, regardless of whether they have attempted it or not.
+The “Has not passed quiz” filter, on the other hand, will list the students that have not passed the selected quiz, regardless of whether they have attempted it or not.

 Quiz activity details